hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-framework-javascript.md

                 Small update to the feature added in #994 to aggregate the connection type when a connection is related to a mediation grant.

 Previously, it was setting **only** `ConnectionType.Mediator`, so if the connection was previously tagged with another type, it would be lost.

+Also fixes typing for `connectionType` in `ConnectionRecord` in order to be able to properly query for connections matching one or multiple types.
             </td>
         </tr>
     </table>